 Back pain can be caused by an injury, ligament sprain, or can be due to a chronic pain condition.
 No matter the cause, here are the prevention tips, and traditional and alternative treatments for this nagging pain.

-Considering one of the most common reasons for a doctor's visits is low back pain, we should probably be aware of the causes — so we can avoid them.
-Injuries, osteoporosis and even fear can contribute to lower back pain.
-Learn these 10 reasons your low back might be bothering you.
+Injuries, osteoporosis, and even fear can contribute to back pain.
+Learn these 10 common reasons why your back might be bothering you.